 2021 Parks Improvement Millage

-As approved by its commission, the City is placing a millage request on the November 2021 ballot that, if approved by EGR voters, would provide funding for several improvements throughout the City's parks.
-Projects would be drawn from the City's Master Plan and the Community Parks and Recreation Master Plan, adopted in 2018 and 2020 respectively, that incorporated many hours of input and ideas from residents.
+As approved by the City Commission, the City of East Grand Rapids is placing a millage request on the Nov.
+2 ballot that, if passed by EGR voters, would provide funding for several improvements throughout the City's parks.
+Projects would be drawn from the City's 2018 Master Plan and the 2020 Community Parks and Recreation Master Plan, which incorporated many hours of input and ideas from residents.

-Specifically, the millage would allow for extensive renovations and additions at Manhattan Park, trails through several undeveloped properties, shade shelters and sports courts.
-The millage request would also include removing and replacing five playgrounds in the City.
+Specifically, the millage would allow for extensive renovations and additions at Manhattan Park, trails through several undeveloped properties, shade shelters, a splash pad and sports courts.
+It also would include replacing five playgrounds in the City.
 Four of these playgrounds are on property owned by EGR Public Schools and the other playground is on City-owned property.

 FEEDBACK OPPORTUNITIES & EDUCATION MEETINGS